mxrnx/fikaba/README.md

 2. Edit/move config.example.php to config.php and edit it
 3. Make sure IMG\_DIR and THUMB\_DIR exist and chmod them to 777
 4. Navigate to imgboard.php in your browser
+5. Log in to the default admin account (password REPLACEME) and create a new account
-5. Pour yourself some puerh and admire your professional adminship
+6. Pour yourself some puerh and admire your professional adminship

 ## Contributing
 I'll accept useful shit, I guess.
 The only thing I'm really looking for is someone that understands moonspeak, to keep jp.php updated as more strings get added.